Matthew Mead (minister): Stepney congregation

 In 1663, he was living at Worcester House, Stepney.
 Either the Conventicle Act (1664) or the Five Miles Act, which came into operation in 1666, drove him to Holland.
 He seems to have been in London during the great plague of 1665.
 On 31 January 1669, he was called to Stepney as assistant to Greenhill at Stepney.
 Shortly after Greenhill's death he was called (13 October 1671) to succeed him as pastor, and was ordained on 14 December 1671 by John Owen, Joseph Caryl, and two others.
 In 1674, a meeting-house (opened 13 September) was built for him at Stepney; its roof was upheld by four round pine pillars, presented to him by the States of Holland; above the ceiling was an attic with concealed entrance, a hiding-place for the congregation in troubled times.
 His congregation was the largest in London.
 On 1 May 1674, he instituted a Mayday sermon to the young; he always held a Good Friday service.

 About 1680, Mead became the guardian of James Peirce, the Exeter heretic, who lived in his house for some years.
 In December 1682 Sir William Smith with a strong guard invaded his meeting-house, pulled down the pulpit, and broke up the forms.
 In June 1683 Mead was apprehended on suspicion of complicity in the Rye House Plot, and brought before the privy council, where the king ordered his discharge.

 Later life

 Mead succeeded John Owen in September 1683 as one of the Tuesday morning lecturers (presbyterian and congregational) at the merchants' lecture in Pinners' Hall.
 Pleading there on one occasion on behalf of poor ministers, he got a collection of £300., ladies putting their rings and watches into the plates.
 In 1686 he was again in Holland, preaching at Utrecht; he returned on King James's declaration for liberty of conscience in 1687.

 After the Glorious Revolution, galleries were built (25 March 1689) in his meeting-house, and the adjoining residence and garden were settled (16 July) by the congregation on Mead and his heirs.
 Mead supported the movement initiated (1690) by John Howe for an amalgamation of the presbyterian and congregationalist bodies.
-The ‘happy union’ held its meeting at Stepney on 6 April 1691, when Mead preached his sermon ‘Two Sticks made One’ (Ezek. xxxvii.
+The 'happy union' held its meeting at Stepney on 6 April 1691, when Mead preached his sermon 'Two Sticks made One' (Ezek. xxxvii.
 19).
 On the rupture of the union (1694) over the alleged heresies of Daniel Williams, Mead took a moderate part, but remained in the Pinners' Hall lectureship when the presbyterians seceded.
 When Edmund Calamy applied to him (1694) for ordination he declined to act, for fear of giving umbrage to others.

-He preached his last sermon on May day 1699, and died on 16 October 1699, aged 70.
+Mead preached his last sermon on May day 1699, and died on 16 October 1699, aged 70.
 He was buried in Stepney churchyard; Calamy gives the Latin inscription on his tombstone.
 Howe preached his funeral sermon.
 Peirce describes him as a gentleman and a scholar.
-An elegy on his death, ‘Tristiæ Christianæ,’ was issued in a folio sheet, 1699.
+An elegy on his death, Tristiæ Christianæ, was issued in a folio sheet, 1699.